|

 - Political philosophy

-- Considers power, liberties, and public organization.
+- Considers governance, entitlements, and public organization.

 Impact and relevance